anvilsecure/ulexecve/README.md

 This is also the reason the tool is all implemented in just one file.
 This should make it easier to download it on target systems and not have to worry about installing any other dependencies before being able to run it.
 The tool is tested with Python 2.7 even though this Python version is deprecated.
 There are many systems still out there with 2.x versions so this is useful.

-No good implementations of a Python userland *execve()* exist.
+No good other implementations of a Python userland *execve()* existed.
 There is *SELF* [3] which was not extensively documented, lacked easy debugging options but more importantly didn't work at all.
 The `ulexecve` implementation was written from scratch.
 It parses the ELF file, loads and parses the dynamic linker as well (if needed), maps all segments into memory and ultimately constructs a jump buffer containing CPU instructions to ultimately transfer control from the Python process directly to the newly loaded binary.

 All the common ELF parsing logic, setting up the stack, mapping the ELF segments and setting up the jump buffers is abstracted away so it is fairly easy (in the order of a couple of hours) to port to another CPU.
 Porting it to other ELF based platforms such as the BSDs might be a bit more involved but should still be fairly straightforward.
 For more information on to do so just check the comments in the code.

 Please note that it is an explicit design goal to have no external dependencies and to have everything implemented in a single source code file.
-If you are so inclined to make smaller payloads it should be fairly trivial to remove support for cetain CPU types as well as rip out all the debug information and options.
+If you need to make smaller payloads it should be fairly trivial to remove support for cetain CPU types or rip out all the debug information and other options.

 # Installation